14 Pieces of Pro Advice on Where to Invest & Where To Save In The Living Room

 I put together this post so you know what to splurge on, and what you can get at a lower price — without sacrificing quality.

 Coffee tables run the gamut from sleek and slim to heavy double-duty storage pieces.
 Regardless of the style you choose, look for one that is made of real wood or thick glass, stable and able to withstand some wear and tear.
 Don’t be afraid to think outside the box: instead of a traditional coffee table you can use an old trunk or crate, or a large tufted ottoman that can also serve as seating.
-Thrift and vintage stores are great places to find unique and durable coffee tables at low price points.
+Facebook Marketplace, thrift and vintage stores are great places to find unique and durable coffee tables at low price points.

 A loveseat is a small, two-person couch.
 The loveseat is traditional in a living room to create the classic “L” shaped furniture arrangement.
 This shape allows for easy conversation and lets everyone see the focal point of the room, be it a television or fireplace.
 Loveseats generally match the couch, but could also be a surprise decorative element in more contemporary or eclectic spaces.
 If loveseats are out of your price range, or simply don’t fit in your space, consider purchasing an armchair or two to create a similar living room feel.